howtoscalenn/howtoscalenn.github.io/index.md

 So in most of cases,
 it's safe to use smaller enough bsz unless you hurt MFU because there exists cbsz (ofc you should tune HPs for optimizer well).
-(In the Large Language Model (LLM) era, the concept of overfitting barely exists— we rarely apply dropout or similar regularization, and the generalization gap is often not a major concern.)
+(In the Large Language Model (LLM) era, the concept of overfitting barely exists,  we rarely apply dropout or similar regularization, and the generalization gap is often not a major concern.)

 However, in real-world settings, there does exist an “optimal bsz”